2023-07-23 04:00:00

 With rising temperatures, these disease vectors penetrate previously inaccessible regions, allowing the virus to spread.
 Cases of the disease have already been reported in Spain, and other European countries are likely to face the same problem soon.

-However, it should be noted that despite concerns about our geographic scope, FHCC is already in use in several countries in Africa, of the Middle East, Central Asia and Eastern Europe.
+However, it should be noted that despite concerns regarding our geographic scope, FHCC is already in use in several countries in Africa, of the Middle East, Central Asia and Eastern Europe.
 So far, these have generally been countries with warmer climates than most of western, central and northern Europe.

 How to prevent a tick bite and how to react to it!